 Exploraciones Mineras La Parreña, S.A. de C.V.
 (Peñoles) has a claim of 822 hectares, located on the Central-West part of the SIM's concessions.
-The name of the claim is Colón and is registered with the Title No. 237380.
+This claim has been cancelled but hasn't been released by the Mexican Mining Bureau.
+The name of the claim is Colón and is registered with the Title No. 237380 and also the status of this claim is cancelled.
 Peñoles also holds The Palmita claim, Title 237379, with an area of 99.97 hectares.
 Another property is the San Judas Tadeo claim, Title No. 220535, covering 700 hectares.
 This property is private and has three owners, the main owner is Ciro Feregrino.
 This property is located to the northeast of the SIM's claims.